This post's overview:

 - 3 Some other posts you might find interesting:

-Hi guys, in this post, I would like to share with you some insights on the lifestyle you can have in London with 80,000 a year.
+In this article, I would like to share with you some insights on the lifestyle you can have in London with 80,000 a year.
 So… imagine.
-You’ve been offered 80K.
+You’ve been offered 80K GBP a year.
 Is 80K a good salary in London?
 Will you be rich?
 The answer is: depends if you live alone or have a family (and, of course, what rich means to you).

 Here’s what you can expect to find in this post: